ismoiljondev/medical/README.md

 />
 ```

-if you type '"line"' in 'header' prop, it would look like this
+it would look like this

 ![Alt text](image-1.png)

-###
+---

 ```tsx
 <Title header="line" headline="Headline" subHeadline="SubHeadline" />